alecthibodeau/radtabs-client/README.md

 ## Features

-Users of RadTabs can create an account from an email address and password, then sign-in with this account to start recording tabs for their work – data that is privately accessible to each indivdual user.
+Users of RadTabs can create an account from an email address and password, then sign-in with this account to start recording tabs for their work – data that is privately accessible to each individual user.
 Users can create, read, update and delete any tab.
 When a user signs out all tabs becomes hidden and remain private.

 ## User Stories